 Educational needs of the 16–19 age group: A sociological perspective This paper attempts to draw a sociological profile of young people in Europe between 15–19 years of age.
 It points out changes in the socialisation functions of the three institutions, family, school and peer group.
 The second half of the article surveys quantitative aspects of the educational performance of this age group, pointing out similarities and dissimilarities between the various European countries.
 The final part is concerned with the effects of inequality of opportunity (socio-cultural, sex-based, and regional) on educational achievement.
 It is evident that education for this age group is in a state of ferment — new aspects include: the growing importance attached to guidance, the abolition of traditional types of examinations in many countries, the individualisation of instruction, the increased emphasis on technological training, and the greater range of options.
 In diesem Aufsatz wird versucht, ein soziologisches Bild von Fünfzehn- bis Neunzehnjährigen in Europa zu geben.

 Sustainability Frontiers - ‘Go out on a limb… That’s where the blossom grows’ – Tom Forsyth, Isle of Eigg, Inner Hebrides, Scotland * EMPOWERED EDUCATION Sustainable development and education in the digital age What is the role of education, open education and online communities in sustainable development?
 The classical definition of sustainable development is that we should use the global resources only so that the generation coming after us will inherit the planet in as good shape as it was when we were born.
 We got something from the earlier generations and should past it forward for our children and grant children.
 Sustainable development is often divided to (1) ecological, (2) economical, (3) social, and (4) cultural sustainability.
 The different elements of sustainable development are in a close interaction, having an effect on each other.
+The ecological sustainability means that the ecosystem, the global system as a whole (climate etc.) and all local ecosystems, are protected.
+In economical sustainable development the growth should be stable and balanced.
+Reaching cultural sustainability we are not doing much better than with the social sustainability.
+A simple example.

-No Impact Project For Educators » No Impact Project Environmental Education Curriculum When Colin Beavan (aka “No Impact Man”) and his family decided to try living for a year in New York City without doing any harm to the environment (the “No Impact Experiment”), it attracted worldwide media attention.
-Why all the fuss?
-Because the Beavans traded their old habits for more environmentally-friendly ones – and figured out that doing so actually made their lives happier, healthier, and more abundant.
-Sustainable Energy Energy is central to sustainable development and poverty reduction efforts.
+images diagram of sustainable developmet Sustainable Energy Energy is central to sustainable development and poverty reduction efforts.
 It affects all aspects of development -- social, economic, and environmental -- including livelihoods, access to water, agricultural productivity, health, population levels, education, and gender-related issues.
 None of the Millennium Development Goals (MDGs) can be met without major improvement in the quality and quantity of energy services in developing countries.
 UNDP's efforts in energy for sustainable development support the achievement of: Access to sustainable sources of clean, reliable and affordable energy has a profound impact on multiple aspects of human development; it relates not only to physical infrastructure (e.g. electricity grids), but also to energy affordability, reliability and commercial viability.
 In practical terms, this means delivering energy services to households and businesses that are in line with consumers' ability to pay.